zaman13/Brownian-dynamics-in-a-time-varying-force-field/README.md

 <img src="https://github.com/zaman13/Brownian-dynamics-in-a-time-varying-force-field/blob/main/Figs_Gaussian/vy.png" alt="alt text" width="240">
 </p>

 A large optical spot and a strong gradient force model is used here for illustration purposes.
 It is possible to simulate optical tweezers with arbitrary spot size and traping potential depth.
+A few more animated examples can be found in the <a href = "https://hesselinkgroup.stanford.edu"> Hesselink lab YouTube channel </a>:
+- <a href = "https://www.youtube.com/watch?v=WNjZbJTMfNA" target="_blank"> https://www.youtube.com/watch?v=WNjZbJTMfNA </a>
+- <a href = "https://www.youtube.com/shorts/NkRCsPFsXu8" target="_blank"> https://www.youtube.com/shorts/NkRCsPFsXu8 </a>

 ### Sample output for dielectrophoretic cell sorter/separator:
 <p>